INTERNATIONAL AND PUBLIC HEALTH NUTRITION - 2022/3

-Critical thinking and application of knowledge and skills gained to current public health issues
+Critical thinking and application of knowledge and skills gained to current international and national public health issues

 Thus, the summative assessment for this module consists of:

-This will take place informally during teaching sessions and tutorials
+This will take place informally during teaching sessions and tutorials, and through formative quizzes.

-Written feedback within 2 weeks of submitting coursework, with the option of 1:1 face-to-face feedback within 3 weeks.
+Written feedback within 3 weeks of submitting coursework, with the option of individual verbal feedback following this.

 - To introduce the theoretical concepts of public health nutrition including national and international food and nutrition policies, organisations and guidelines

-- To provide examples of where such strategies are being implemented locally and nationally
+- To explore examples of where such strategies are being implemented locally and nationally

 - To provide a working knowledge of the collection and use of nutritional information from surveys with particular reference to nutritional surveillance in the UK